kyaiooiayk/High-Performance-Computing-in-Python/tutorials/concurrency/README.md

     - uvloop: Ultra fast asyncio event loop.
 ***

-## What is for what: decision matrix?
+## ☑️What is for what: decision matrix?

 | Python module | Type of concurrency | Request & Execution | What they work on/ what they create? | Memory management | Usage | Control | Protection |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |